 Dr. Johnson has written my resume for me on two occasions in the past six years and I have been delighted with the finished product both times.
 He works tirelessly and in an expeditious manner to craft an individuals' resume, taking great efforts to communicate with each person to generate the resume they are searching for.

 He is incredibly thorough, professional and understands what potential employers are seeing in candidates for their positions.
 Dr. Johnson provides an amazing finished product that you will be delighted with.
 He provides the resume, cover letter and reference list in multiple formats(word/PDF etc etc) to comply with everyone's tastes and preferences.

 About Dr. J

-Dr. J has worked in the field of higher education and distance learning since 2005, with roles that have included Chief Academic Officer, online instructor, college instructor, and online faculty development specialist.
-Dr. J also has extensive experience with curriculum development, having developed hundreds of courses for corporate training programs, along with bachelors, masters, and doctorate college degree programs.
+Dr. J has been working as a remote, telecommuter in the field of higher education and distance learning since 2005, with roles including Chief Academic Officer, Dean, Faculty Director, Dissertation Mentor, online instructor, faculty workshop facilitator, and faculty development specialist.
+Dr. J also has significant experience with curriculum development, having developed hundreds of courses for corporate training programs, along with bachelors, masters, and doctorate college degree programs.

 To learn more about Dr. Bruce A. Johnson, please visit the following resources:

 Click Like on Dr. J's Facebook pages and you'll receive updates with important resources for online teaching, distance learning, and higher education, along with career advice, job tips, and other helpful career resources.